cr4nb3rrym4st3r/AWS-playground/README.md

 # AWS-playground

-step -1: enable mfa for root user step -1.1: go to aws cost manager and set up a budget for cost alerts
+step -1: enable mfa for root user step -1.1: go to aws billing & cost management and set up a budget for cost alerts

 Step 0: enable cloudtrail (and allow it to create a bucket for logs)
 <br>step 0.1: enable log file validation